geerlingguy/apple-pi/README.md

   - Configure regular rsync backups from Apple Pi to my primary NAS (each of the main folders).
   - Alternatively, skip using local NVMe and mount a volume from the primary NAS to share via AppleTalk
   - See if there are other services that could be hosted on the Pi for the benefit of old Macs.
+  - Think harder about account management / passwords, and segmenting the Mac part of the network on its own VLAN while still being able to get at this server from another network.

 ## License